Bouncing back by focusing on risk

 1. The show will go on, but with caution

-The global labour shortage shows no signs of relenting, and the entertainment industry is feeling the pinch.
+The global labor shortage shows no signs of relenting, and the entertainment industry is feeling the pinch.

-Even though demand has picked up for skilled labour in live events, there are not enough people to fill positions, and those who come back to the industry may be rusty.
-Skills may have eroded from the time off — retraining crews can help ensure construction safety, whether that’s for building sets at a small venue or giant stages for music tours.
+Even though demand has picked up for skilled labor in live events, there are not enough people to fill positions, and those who come back to the industry are rusty.
+Skills may have eroded from the time off — retraining crews can help ensure construction safety, whether that's for building sets at a small venue or giant stages for music tours.

 Also at issue is having employees who are healthy and able to minimize risk, whether that's COVID-19 or ensuring the safety of physical assets.

 The lack of trained labor has also hurt venue management.
 To reopen safely, venues will need experienced, healthy workers who can enforce COVID-19 safety rules and maintain venue safety to keep other workers, performers and patrons safe.

 Improved hiring and retention strategies — which may involve higher pay, improved employee benefits, developing a career path for all employees and simply making the workplace safer — will become 2022’s rallying cry for reducing the risk that comes with the labor shortage.
 Strong employee wellness initiatives can help frame and deliver such strategies.

 3 AARP, “8 Occupations Hit Hardest by the Pandemic in 2020,” January 11, 2021.

 4 Forbes, “Live Music Is Back – Brands Should Plan 2022 Artist Partnerships Now,” April 29, 2021.

 Event cancellation coverage premiums will rise at least 20% — and probably more